Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Conclusion

 We then analyzed how the C$\nu$B modifies DM-neutrino phenomenology.
 We first reviewed the computation to capture non-perturbative effects from multiple neutrino exchange for the self-scattering cross section and the Sommerfeld Enhancement factor by solving the Schrödinger equation.
 The resulting self-scattering cross-section follows the Born approximation with $\sigma \propto G^4$.
 Due to the singular nature of the neutrino potential ($\sim 1/r^5$), we regularized it by introducing a short-distance cutoff $R = m_\chi^{-1}$, implemented as a flat potential for $r \le R$.
 We identified the viable region of parameter space for the small-scale structure problem and investigated those affected by the C$\nu$B correction.
 In particular, the C$\nu$B background screening significantly affects the allowed region with DM masses $m_\chi \lesssim T$, shifting the allowed region toward larger couplings.

 Conversely, the C$\nu$B impact is negligible for higher DM masses.
 The effect of relevant parameters is discussed as follows.
 For the scalar and pseudoscalar interactions, there is no distinction in DM phenomenology.
 The massive neutrino mass affects the scattering only in the region with $m_\chi \sim m_\nu$ due to the exponentially suppressed vacuum potential.
-Moreover, at higher temperatures, the cosmic neutrino background can significantly affect DM with masses up to $m_\chi \lesssim T$ by screening the potential.
+Moreover, at higher temperatures, the cosmic neutrino background can significantly affect DM with masses up to $m_\chi \lesssim T$ by completely screening the potential.

-In parallel, we investigated the effect of C$\nu$B on the Sommerfeld enhancement factor S in DM annihilation in the non-relativistic regime ($G_s \ge m_\chi^{-1}$).
-While the Sommerfeld enhancement increases with stronger coupling, the screening effect from the induced background potential slightly reduces the enhancement by up to 0.7\%.
-Thus, C$\nu$B corrections have only a minor effect on the DM annihilation in the coupling ranges considered.
+In parallel, we investigated the effect of C$\nu$B on the Sommerfeld enhancement factor S in DM annihilation in the non-relativistic regime ($G_s \le m_\chi^{-1}$).
+While the enhancement generally increases with a stronger coupling, the screening effect from the induced background potential eliminates the enhancement.
+Thus, C$\nu$B renders the Sommerfeld enhancement negligible for DM annihilation in the coupling ranges considered.

 Finally, we discussed UV completions for the scalar DM scenario in which the effective operator in Eq.~\eqref{Effective DM Interaction} arises from integrating out either a heavy fermion ($s$-channel mediator) or a scalar ($t$-channel mediator) introduced in Eqs.~\eqref{s-channel UV} and \eqref{t-channel UV}, respectively.
 We derived corresponding effective couplings $G_s$ and $G_p$, along with discussing the nature of the scalar DM candidate.
-Interestingly, scans in Yukawa coupling $y_s$ and DM mass $m_\chi$ space, together with bounds from invisible decays of the $Z$ and Higgs bosons and from flavor-dependent leptonic kaon decays, favor a region in which the C$\nu$B's effects are most pronounced.
+For the $s$-channel mediator, the allowed parameter space is ruled out entirely.
+This conclusion is based on the scans over the Yukawa coupling $y_s$ and DM mass $m_\chi$, combined with bounds from invisible $Z$ and Higgs boson decays and flavor-dependent leptonic kaon decays.
+In contrast, the parameter space in $t$-channel scenario with similar bounds remains viable at $m_{\chi} \gtrsim T$ due to the lack of screening effect in this region.

 In summary, C$\nu$B corrections can substantially reshape the phenomenology of neutrino-mediated, self-interacting scalar DM.
-The effect is significant when $m_\chi \lesssim T$, where background and vacuum potentials are comparable, weakening the net interaction.
+The effect is significant when $m_\chi \lesssim T$, where the background potential completely screens out the vacuum potentials.
 The scalar DM–neutrino framework, with C$\nu$B effects included, remains capable of addressing small-scale structure tensions such as the core–cusp problem while staying consistent with current experimental constraints over a broad range of DM masses.